For those who have the desire and will to cultivate professional interests even more.

-These were some of the words in host Christian Thierry wellcoming Hanne Krøyer and Jesper Munk Jensen, two of Grenaa Gymnasium’s science teachers, at the recent Big Bang Conference.
+These were some of the words used by host Christian Thierry in welcoming Hanne Krøyer and Jesper Munk Jensen, two of Grenaa Gymnasium’s science teachers, at the recent Big Bang Conference.
 Hanne and Jesper were invited to share a specific element of their own practice as science teachers.
-During their talk there was also video recorded contributions from some of the students lucky enough to have Hanne and Jesper as their teachers as the host Thierry put it.
+During their talk there were also video-recorded contributions from some of the students lucky enough to have Hanne and Jesper as their teachers as the host Thierry put it.

-Hanne and Jesper shared their hands on experience introducing the empirical dimension in a unit before the theoretical.
-Most teachers always do it the other way round: theory first and then, at the end of a unit the lab based activities testing the theory.
+Hanne and Jesper shared their hands-on experience introducing the empirical dimension in a unit before the theoretical one.
+Most teachers always do it the other way round: theory first and then, at the end of a unit, the lab-based activities testing the theory.

 Hanne and Jesper mentioned concrete examples of how to turn the units upside down, so to say.

 – Initiating a unit about landscapes, I might let the students take photos of the landscape where they live and ask them to observe the landscape they see.
-Their input we then use in class to map out Djursland, our local area, Hanne explains.
+We then use their input in class to map out Djursland, our local area, Hanne explains.

 – This strengthens the students’ ability to integrate their empirical data with theory, Jesper adds.